 In this article, we discussed the following crucial concepts about product feeds:

-- What is a product feed?
+- I. What is a product feed?

 - Can product data feeds benefit your business?